ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-multivariate_linear_regression.md

 > * After subtracting the mean, additionally scale (divide) the feature values
 > by their respective “standard deviations.”

-and in the file deatureNormalize.m, we get:
+and in the file featureNormalize.m provided with the course material, we get:

 > First, for each feature dimension, compute the mean
 > of the feature and subtract it from the dataset,